rahul11o/TA-AC-BACKEND-mongoose-js-TNaaad/block-BNaacp/index.md

+ls
 writeCode

 #### Perform users CRUD operation using mongoose from an express application

 - create an express application named sample
 - connect to mongodb database using mongoose.connect() in `app.js`
-- create a user schema in models directory
+- create a user schema in

+models directory

 - name
 - email
 - sports
 - create user model based on schema
 - export it from model
 - import it into app.js